lukeschwenke/DATA-301/README.md

 # DATA-301
 Projects from Data 301 (Data Driven Decision Making) at William &amp; Mary.
-This was essentially an Applied Machine Learning course.
+This was essentially an applied Machine Learning course.